Chernihiv Collegium: Description

 An architectural monument of national importance, according to the Decree of the Council of Ministers of the Ukrainian SSR dated August 24, 1963 No. 970 with security No. 813 called Collegium.
-The collegium in Chernigov in 1700 was founded on the basis of the Slavic-Latin and Slavic-mathematical elementary schools of Novgorod-Seversky by the Archbishop of Chernigov and Novgorod-Seversky John Maksimovich Vasilkovsky at the expense of the hetman's office of Ivan Mazepa in accordance with the decree of Tsar Peter the Great on the "establishment of collegiums for the purpose of education.
+The collegium in Chernigov in 1700 was founded on the basis of the Slavic-Latin and Slavic-mathematical elementary schools of Novgorod-Seversky by the Archbishop of Chernigov and Novgorod-Seversky at the expense of the hetman's office of Ivan Mazepa in accordance with the decree of Tsar Peter the Great on the "establishment of collegiums for the purpose of education.
 The collegium building was built in the Cossack baroque style.

 History

 The Collegium was founded in 1700 by Ioan Maksimovich Vasilkovsky, Archbishop of Chernigov and Novgorod-Seversky, and later, Archbishop of Tobolsk.
 Initially, the Chernihiv Collegium was called the Little Russian Collegium.
 The Chernigov Collegium included the schools of Lazar Baranovich (Slavic-Latin and Slavic-mathematical), transferred from Novgorod-Seversk to Chernigov in 1689.
 The Slavic school was originally located in the Borisoglebsky Monastery.
 The building of the monastery refectory (the central part of the building is the first floor), built in the second half of the 17th century, was assigned to the collegium.

 In 1700–1702. a two-tiered bell tower was erected over the western part of the building.
 The lower tier was intended for bells, the upper one housed the Church of St. John the Theologian.
 At the same time, construction is underway on the entire eastern part of the building with a second floor built on top of the refectory.
 It houses a large refectory hall and the Church of All Saints.

 In the collegium in grammar classes, languages were studied: Latin, Polish, Church Slavonic, and later, from the 30s of the 18th century, Russian.
 Initially, four classes were opened in the collegium, in which grammar and syntax were taught in Latin and Polish.
 Latin courses in rhetoric, poetics and philosophy were taught only after passing grammar classes.
 The full course of study took six years.

 At first there were only two teachers and a prefect, from the 30s there were three teachers.
-The composition of the students was all-class: Not only the children of the clergy, but also nobles, burghers and Cossacks, as well as at the Kiev-Mohyla Academy, studied at the collegium.
+The composition of the students was all-class: Not only the children of the clergy, but also nobles, burghers and Cossacks, as well as at the Kyiv-Mohyla Academy, studied at the collegium.
 By the mid-1930s, poetics had not yet been singled out in a separate class at the Chernigov Collegium, but was expounded along with rhetoric, logic and dialectics by one teacher, namely the prefect.
 In the courses of poetics and rhetoric, they studied the theoretical foundations of ancient poetry and eloquence, learned to write poetic works in Latin and Polish, compose and deliver speeches, panegyrics, sermons, etc. Starting from the 40s.
 In the 18th century speeches in Russian also appear.